 Jorg Halubeck, not only a performer, is also a scholar and musical archaeologist who has spent a career uncovering forgotten treasures from the Baroque period and reviving with scholarly precision.
 Halubeck is known for his work with medieval instruments.
 He has been at forefront of historical performances, bringing new life to centuries-old music.
 Bach’s Organ Landscapes is his 2004 project that shows his dedication to understanding not just the notes on the pages, but also the instruments, churches and cities which shaped Bach’s musical world.

-Halubeck travelled across to study the different organ-building traditions which shaped Bach’s compositions.
+Halubeck travelled across Germany to study the different organ-building traditions which shaped Bach’s compositions.
 Halubeck captured the unique tonal color and acoustics on historical instruments Bach would have used.
 This revealed how geography, craftsmanship and culture intertwined to shape musical expression.
 Halubeck, with his attention to historical details and musicality, is one of the leading experts in the world on Bach’s Organ Works.

 The Organ as a Reflection on Bach’s Philosophy and Life